ziniuguo/FirebaseApp/README.md

 hi guys

-pleaso do familiarize yourself with git, or github desktop, if youre lazy we dont do "add files via uploads"
+pleaso do familiarize yourself with **git** versioning tool, or just github desktop if youre lazy

+**we dont do "add files via uploads" such things**
-please create your own branches and test your own part there and,

-when youre sure its working, commit and push to **release** branch (sorry but main branch is occupied by ziniu and shaun)
+please create your own branches and test your own part there and, when youre sure its working, commit and push to **release** branch (sorry but main branch is occupied by ziniu and shaun)

 if you wan to commit to release branch from your own computer, please do **fetch** from release and commmit, dont override others code

 thanks
+hope we finish asap